 "We as parents are there to support him all the way."

-"Ever since he has joined the class, which was this year in May, he has kept his room clean and kept up with his chores.
+"Ever since he has joined the kids boxing classes, which was this year in May, he has kept his room clean and kept up with his chores.
 That alone is a BIG ACCOMPLISHMENT!

-Ever since he has joined the class, which was this year in May, he has kept his room clean and kept up with his chores.
-That alone is a BIG ACCOMPLISHMENT!
-He has also joined the Black Belt Club, which is a three year commitment that he made on his own.
+He has also joined the Black Belt Club, which is a three-year commitment that he made on his own.

-We as parents are there to support him all the way.
-We feel if he is willing to make a three year commitment we are.
-We are very proud of him and are excited for what is ahead.
+We are very proud of him and are excited about what is ahead.
 I also wanted to say that his grades have improved tremendously!
 Thank you for giving him support, encouragement and just the excitement that he has about kung fu."